13-The relation between Block shear and coped beams.

 In the next section, in part b, the top flange cope, where the cut is made in the flange, and includes an angle to connect the secondary beam to the main beam, where the cut is only done for the top flange.

-In the next sketch part c, the cut is done for the upper and lower flange of the secondary beam, coped at both flanges.
-The section of the beam is large due to a large reaction, plenty of bolts are to be used.
+In the next sketch, part c, the cut is done for the upper and lower flanges of the secondary beam, coped at both flanges.
+The section of the beam is large due to a large reaction, so plenty of bolts are to be used.

 The code specifies different shapes with different names.

-A beam cope is defined as the removal part of the beam web and flange, here a cut for both flange and web is made.
+A beam cope is defined as the removal part of the beam web and flange; here, a cut is made for both the flange and the web.

 In the second section, the name block is given due to the removal of small parts of the flange only, so the web was not cut.